You are free to choose, but you are not free of the consequences of those choices.

 Even the small things, no, especially the little decisions that we regard as trivial such as our daily habits and routines, are incredibly important since we perform them each day.

-Think of our daily routines such as brushing our teeth, watching TV, exercising, …
+Think of our daily routines such as brushing our teeth, watching TV, and exercising, …

 Call to action

-There are a lot of advantages of having options.
-Having the benefit to pick the one you want most being the main one.
+There are a lot of advantages to having options.
+Having the benefit of picking the one you want most is the main one.

 Learn to make your own decisions.
 But more importantly, learn to take responsibility for the consequences of choices you’ve made in the past and present.